E2E: Efficient Filtered AKNN Search via Adaptive Termination: Our Proposed Cost Estimation Framework

+We now integrate our cost prediction model into the graph-based index.
+Algorithm~\ref{algo:search-algorithm-integration} summarizes how we embed the proposed adaptive early termination mechanism into the graph search procedure.
+We implement on top of HNSW \cite{HNSW-PAMI-2020, hnswlib} as it is one of the widely adopted graph-based indexes.
+We note that specialized filter-aware index designs \cite{Acorn-SIGMOD-2024, Filtered-diskann-WWW-2023, NHQ-NIPS-2022-mengzhao-wang, UNG-SIGMOD-2025} are orthogonal to our cost prediction model: they redesign the index structure to handle filters, whereas $\EE$ decides \emph{when to stop} on top of any such index.
+We demonstrate composition E2E with ACORN in Appendix A.3.

-Algorithm \ref{algo:search-algorithm-integration} outlines the adaptation of our filter-based adaptive early termination policy within the graph index.
-The algorithm \ref{algo:search-algorithm-integration} is invoked using $ep$ as the initialization node.
-Upon initialization (Line 1-4), we initiate the early probe phase.
-In this stage, we execute a beam search where each visited node is evaluated against the query filter $f_q$ (Line 5-12).
-This phase operates under a fixed and low budget (i.e., a pre-defined NDCs).
-Once this budget is exhausted, we pause the traversal to extract runtime features (Line 13), which capture both the observed query correlation of $f_q$ within the local neighborhood and the search progression.
-These features are input into our prediction model (Line 14), which estimates the total search budget required to reach groundtruth.
-The algorithm then transitions to the adaptive termination phase (Line 15-22), resuming the $\POST$ search from the preserved state.
-The traversal continues until the cumulative NDCs reach or exceed the predicted budget.
-Note that the visited set $\mathcal{V}$ and result queue $\mathcal{R}$ are maintained continuously from the early probe phase (Line 4-12) to the adaptive termination phase (Line 15-22).
-Finally, the algorithm terminates and returns the set of top-$k$ approximate nearest neighbors that satisfy $f_q$ (Line 23).
+\stitle{Algorithm.} The search is initialized from the entry point $ep$.
+After initialization (Lines 1--4), we trigger an early probing phase.
+Specifically, we run a beam search where each visited node is also evaluated against the query filter $f_q$ (Lines 5--11).
+This phase is constrained by a small fixed budget $f$, i.e., a pre-defined number of distance computations.
+Once the budget is exhausted, we pause the traversal and extract runtime features (Line 12), capturing both (i) the local behavior of $f_q$ in the explored neighborhood and (ii) the current search progress.
+These features are then fed into our predictor (Line 13) to estimate the total search cost $\hat{W}_q$.

+The algorithm then switches to the adaptive termination phase (Lines 14--20).
+To flexibly trade efficiency for recall, we introduce a tolerance factor $\alpha$ to calibrate the stopping threshold.
+The traversal resumes from the preserved state (i.e., maintaining $\mathcal{V}$ and $\mathcal{R}$) and continues until the cumulative number of distance computations reaches $\alpha \cdot \hat{W}_q$.
+This adaptive budget prevents the over-computation common in static configurations, where easy queries may unnecessarily consume excessive distance evaluations (e.g., $cnt \mathrel{>\!\!>} k/\sigma_{\text{local}}$).
+We calibrate $\alpha$ for a target recall by a binary search over a small set of sampled validation queries (under $1$ second), and recall increases monotonically with $\alpha$ (the calibrated values typically lie in $[1.1, 20]$ depending on the dataset and target recall, see Figures.~\ref{fig:recall-query-latency-main}--\ref{fig:recall-avg-dist-comp-main}).